Sanford Stadium: Stadium expansions

 On February 14, 2017, the UGA Athletic Board approved a $63 million expansion to renovate the west side of the stadium.
 The approved design relocated the locker room from the east side to the west side and added a new plaza and recruiting pavilion.
-Construction began following the 2017 season and was officially opened with a ribbon-cutting ceremony on August 31, 2018, a day before Georgia's first home game of the 2018 season.
+Construction began following the 2017 season and was officially opened with a ribbon-cutting ceremony on August 31, 2018.
 In 2019, the floodlighting system was upgraded to a state-of-the-art LED system, which cost around $950,000.
 The first game that demonstrated them was the Notre Dame game on September 21, 2019.

-In 2022 Georgia announced renovations to be completed by the 2024 season.
-The renovation included the expansion of the 100-level south sideline concourse; the creation of the 50 Yard Line Club; expansion of gate 9; more restrooms; and a new press box with premium seating offerings.
-The renovation added 287 seats to have a total of 93,033.
+In 2022, the university announced additional renovations to be completed by the 2024 season.
+The project expanded the 100-level south sideline concourse and Gate 9, added restrooms, created the 50 Yard Line Club, and constructed a new press box and premium seating areas.
+The renovation added 287 seats, increasing the stadium's capacity to 93,033.